 In my research and experience with grinding my own grains, I’ve come across two types of mills.
 The most common for using in a home kitchen: an impact mill and a stone mill.

-- An impact mill is made up of stainless steel blades that move incredibly fast, bursting the grains into small pieces as they hit the mill.
+- Impact mill: This grain mill is made up of stainless steel blades that move incredibly fast, bursting the grains into small pieces as they hit the mill.

 Which grain mill is best?